Shreevikas-BJ/ML_Projects/README.md

 Performed SQL-based analysis on COVID-19 vaccination datasets to extract insights and trends from global vaccination campaigns.

 ### 📉 Customer_Churn_Prediction
-Used machine learning to predict customer churn for a telecom dataset — includes data cleaning, EDA, feature engineering, and modeling.
+Logistic regression model to predict telecom customer churn using demographic and usage data.
+Includes EDA, feature encoding, model evaluation, and accuracy metrics.

 ### 📈 NVIDIA Stock Analysis
-A stock performance analysis of NVIDIA using Python (Pandas, Matplotlib) to track price trends, volumes, and moving averages.
+Time-series and volatility modeling on NVIDIA stock using ARIMA, LSTM, and GARCH to uncover seasonality, predict trends, and assess risk.

 ### 🌿 PowerBI_Plant_Co
 Created a Power BI dashboard to visualize operational and sales metrics of a fictional plant company for actionable business insights.